ArjunMamidi2698/effectualDAOTrackService/README.md

 # EffectualDAOTrackService

-Api service to track a DAO
+Api service to track a DAO which is created using aragon-client.

 ## Prerequisites